stephenberry/glaze/docs/variant-handling.md

 ## Basic Types

-Types can be auto-deduced if the variant contains at most one type matching each of the fundamental JSON types of [string, number, object, array boolean] or multiple object types. `std::variant<double, std::string>` could be auto deduced but `std::variant<double, float>` cannot be.
+Types can be auto-deduced if the variant contains at most one type matching each of the fundamental JSON types of [string, number, object, array, boolean].
+For auto-deduction to work:
+- `std::variant<double, std::string>` ✅ (one number type, one string type)
+- `std::variant<double, float>` ❌ (two number types - requires explicit handling)
+- `std::variant<bool, std::string, double>` ✅ (one of each type)

 Write example:
 ```c++